klauer/epics-sumo-mirror/doc/reference-sumo.rst

 +++++++++++++++++++++++

     Define a REPOSITORY for the db file.
 REPOSITORY must have the form 'REPOTYPE URL' or 'type=REPOTYPE url=URL".
-REPOTYPE may be 'darcs', 'hg' or 'git'.
-Option --dbdir must specify a directory that will contain the repository for the db file.
-Before reading the db file a 'pull' command will be executed.
-When the file is changed, a 'commit' and a 'push' command will be executed.
-If the repository doesn't exist the program tries to check out a working copy from the given URL.
+REPOTYPE may be 'darcs', 'hg', 'git', 'svn' or 'cvs'.
+Option :ref:`--dbdir <reference-sumo-Options-dbdir>`. must specify a directory that will
+    contain the repository for the db file.
+What repository operations sumo performs when it reads or writes the db file depends on option :ref:`--dbrepomode <reference-sumo-Options-dbrepomode>`.
     A default for this option can be put in a configuration file.

+.. _reference-sumo-Options-dbrepomode:

 ``--dbrepomode MODE``
 +++++++++++++++++++++